cybozu-go/cattage/docs/design.md

 However, the mechanism still has the following problems:

-- Tenant users cannot create app-of-apps Application resources.
-They need to ask an administrator for that.
-- Application resources are not strictly validated.
-Tenant users can specify Project for other tenants, and can also specify duplicate names.
 - When a SubNamespace is created in [HNC][] or [Accurate][], an administrator needs to add it to the destinations of the Application resource.
   (Argo CD supports specifying wildcards in destinations, but that is not enough for us.)